 “Don’t worry about that, just eat it.”

-I would normally question her further but the meat looked too good to pass up since I couldn’t eat the nourishing capsules.
+I would normally question her further but the meat looked too good to pass up, especially since I couldn’t eat the nourishing capsules.

 “Thanks!”
 I said happily.